Ahtesham18112011/VSDSquadron_FM/README.md

 * Current controllled output with minimum current setting.
 * Blue LED at maximum brightness.
 * Red and green at minimum brightness.

+  ## Step 2: Creating the PCF File
+  This is the PCF file.